reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [Fix] The bug that the text display error in the API query parameter text editing mode.

 ## v1.1.8 <small><small>*2023-08-10*</small></small>
-- 🚀 [New] Support API session global settings.
+- 🚀 [NEW] Support API session global settings.
 - 💪 [Opt] Important performance optimization.
 - 💪 [Opt] The storage limit of the database has been increased from 1G to 10G.
 - 💪 [Opt] The traffic history data is stored in compression.